phlogisticfugu/bradito.me-site/src/content/0001-llm-map.md

 ---

-I've been catching up on the latest developments in Large Language Models (LLMs) and find visual maps useful when learning.
+I've been catching up on the latest developments in Large Language Models (LLMs) and I like to use visual maps.
 So I made a [data-driven dynamic LLM lineage map](https://phlogisticfugu.github.io/phlogistic-llm-map/) ([source code](https://github.com/phlogisticfugu/phlogistic-llm-map)) to suit my needs.
 Hopefully, you find it useful too: